hiveot/hub.capnp/docs/hub-design.md

 ## Infrastructure

-The Hub infrastructure is build on [dapr](https://docs.dapr.io/concepts/building-blocks-concept/).
+The Hub infrastructure is build on ~~[dapr](https://docs.dapr.io/concepts/building-blocks-concept/).~~ [Cap'n Proto](https://capnproto.org/)
-Dapr manages the service to service communication, state management, pub/sub, secrets, configuration, and middleware hooks for authentication, logging, rate limiting and recovery.
+~~Dapr manages the service to service communication, state management, pub/sub, secrets, configuration, and middleware hooks for authentication, logging, rate limiting and recovery.
 Lots of features in a small package.
-To top it off, it can run in a 'slim' lightweight container-less mode or scale out to a full-blown Kubernetes cluster.
+To top it off, it can run in a 'slim' lightweight container-less mode or scale out to a full-blown Kubernetes cluster.~~

 ### Inter-Service Communication

-Hub services communicate using gRPC protobuffers.
+Hub services communicate using ~~gRPC protobuffers~~ capnproto RPC and serialization.
 The only exception are gateway services that use the protocol for which they are the gateway such as HTTPs.

-Services run with their own dapr sidecar that routes incoming and outgoing communication of the service.
+~~Services run with their own dapr sidecar that routes incoming and outgoing communication of the service.
 The sidecar runs in a separate process and communicates with the service through a socket.
-On linux systems this can be a linux domain socket or a regular TCP port.
+On linux systems this can be a linux domain socket or a regular TCP port.~~

-The Hub launcher starts a service with dapr sidecar, providing both with an app-id, connection port and the grpc or http protocol to use.
+~~The Hub launcher starts a service with dapr sidecar, providing both with an app-id, connection port and the grpc or http protocol to use.
 For another service to invoke a method of the service, it makes a gRPC call including the app-id of the remote service.
-Dapr sidecar figures out where the service lives and passes it on, logs and traces the call.
+Dapr sidecar figures out where the service lives and passes it on, logs and traces the call.~~

-If the service call fails for any reason, the sidecar attempts to recover by retrying or, if available, switching to another provider of the service.
+~~If the service call fails for any reason, the sidecar attempts to recover by retrying or, if available, switching to another provider of the service.~~

 ### API Gateway Communication